View all Ask a Priest | December 11, 2018

 Let the kids see you praying.
 And let them see images of the Blessed Virgin and Jesus around the home.
 If your daughter objects to any of these displays of piety, you could gently remind her whose home she is living in.

 It would be good to intensify your prayers for your daughter and the children.
 This is where your daughter still needs a mom.
 Cultivate your devotion to the Blessed Virgin Mary through the rosary.
 Our Lady knows well the hearts of moms and grandmoms.

 And day by day your example of love and Christian charity will have its impact.
-Perhaps it might take a while to see change in the rest of the family.
+Perhaps it might take a while to see a change in the rest of the family.
 That’s OK — the Holy Spirit has his time and place for souls to come to conversion.

-In the meantime it might be helpful to leave good books around the house.
+In the meantime, it might be helpful to leave good books around the house.
 Helpful might be the Ignatius Press series on saints written for young people.

-You might want to look into the books of Fulton Sheen, Peter Kreeft and Patrick Madrid and leave them around the house, too.
+You might want to look into the books of Fulton Sheen, Peter Kreeft, and Patrick Madrid and leave them around the house, too.
 The Spirit can inspire a healthy curiosity in young and not-so-young readers.

 Keep up a spirit of hope, too.
 The effort you make can make a difference in the eternity of each of your loved ones.

 Today’s secular world throws curve balls at us all the time.
 AskACatholicPriest is a Q&A feature that anyone can use.
 Just type in your question or send an email to AskAPriest@rcspirituality.org and you will get a personal response back from one of our priests at RCSpirituality.
 You can ask about anything – liturgy, prayer, moral questions, current events… Our goal is simply to provide a trustworthy forum for dependable Catholic guidance and information.
 So go ahead and ask your question…